Exceptional dual pair correspondences; case of real groups of split rank one: The correspondence

+\end{itemize} To summarize, each of the remaining candidate representations contains a type $\tau$ for which $\dim \Hom_{K'} (F_{\tau}, \pi'_A)=0$.
+This proves the claim for $\pi_A'$.
+The lifts of the remaining representations are entirely analogous, so we leave them as an exercise for the reader, and refer to Figure \ref{fig7} for a visual explanation of the proof. \end{proof}

-\begin{rmk} \begin{enumerate} \item The $G_2$ representation of Case II (which does not appear in this correspondence) with the minimal type $(a-b,2-c)$ appears as a theta lift from the compact group $\PU(3)$, as shown by \cite[Theorem 5.2]{HPS}.
-Indeed, it is the theta lift of the finite dimensional representation of $\PU(3)$ with the highest weight $(a,b,c)$.
-This fact alone fixes the correspondence of infinitesimal characters, it is the identity in our coordinates, as claimed. \item The same is true for the $\PU(2,1)$ representations in Case II, which should come from the compact $G_2$. \item The condition $b>0$ is imposed in the theorem to ensure that the infinitesimal character is regular on both the $\PU(2,1)$ and the $G_2$ side. \end{enumerate} \end{rmk}
+\begin{rmk} The $G_2$ representation B (which does not appear in this correspondence) appears as a theta lift from the compact group $\PU(3)$, as shown by \cite[Theorem 5.2]{HPS}.
+Indeed, the representation B with minimal type $(a-b,2-c)$ is the theta lift of the finite-dimensional representation of $\PU(3)$ with the highest weight $(a,b,c)$, and its complex conjugate, the finite-dimensional representation of $\PU(3)$ with the highest weight $(-c,-b,-a)$.
+This fact alone fixes the correspondence of infinitesimal characters between $G_2$ and $\PU(3) \rtimes \langle \iota \rangle$: it is the identity in our coordinates, as claimed.
+The same is true for the $\PU(2,1)$ representations of type B, they do not show up in this correspondence, but come from the compact $G_2$. \end{rmk}

+The same mapping $\tau \mapsto F_\tau$ of minimal types that we used in Theorem \ref{G2toPU3regular} can be used to establish the correspondence of $A_\mathfrak{q}(\lambda)$ modules in the other direction.
+Indeed, let $\pi$ be an $A_\mathfrak{q}(\lambda)$ module on the $\PU(2,1)$ side.
+If we assume that the lift is unitarizable, then it has to be one of the $A_\mathfrak{q}(\lambda)$ modules on the $G_2$ side.
+As we saw earlier, the restriction of $F_\tau$ to the maximal compact group of $G_2$ intersects at most one of the cones (see Figure \ref{fig7}), which determines the lift.
+Rather than stating exhaustive results, we state a sample result in the interesting case when $\lambda$ is on the wall $a=b$: